HeikoKramer/linux/vim_notes.md

 **NOTE:** It might be that the drop registers won't work in your current setup. <br>
 The reason is probably that the **xterm_clipboard** and **clipboard** features are not included in the Vim version of your distro. <br>
 To check that out use the `:version` command.
 Features included are marked with a **+** not included features with a **-**. <br>
-If you want to use the drop registers use one of these three options:
+You have basically three options if you want to use the drop registers nevertheless:
-* compile Vim with those features
+* compile Vim including those features
 * search and install a Vim version that already includes them
-* install neovim – which has those features activated by default
+* install neovim and use – which has those features activated by default

 ## Buffers
 * Buffer   = text of a file in memory